Wednesday, July 8, 2009

 On the obstacle course of life, it's the hurdles that get you where you need to go.
 Swerve around them, and you miss a flight into the finer things life has to offer.
 In the case of the Southeast Texas Soapbox Derby race, staying the course on the straight and narrow is the way to win.
 And that's how Axle, a little boy with heart, placed third with more obstacles than his mother thought were possible to zig zag.
 But she — I, was proven wrong.

-Time to opt out of the race.
-This mom's understanding of things mechanical will certainly be a hindrance to the boy.
+Time to opt out This mom's understanding of things mechanical will certainly be a hindrance to the boy.
 "No," said his sponsor "It's an experience he will remember the rest of his life."
 True enough.
 And sponsor Tom Flanagan and his family offer to mentor and support him.
 We're back in the race.
 With Jeff in Ohio, I am now a single, working mom with a derby car to maneuver.

 Does the steering work?
 Turn it left, turn it right.
 Yep, seems to work.
 Do the brakes work?
 Step on 'em.
 Yep, seem to work.
 Now to the polishing and lettering.
 Lots of polishing.
 Look isn't mom good at this, isn't that car shiny, I say to myself.
 Weighing in, we collect our car number — thirteen.